Differences Between ST (Sinus Tachycardia) and SVT (Supraventricular Tachycardia)

 Summary

-While they’re both narrow complexes, ST and SVT have their differences.
+While they are both classified as narrow complex tachycardias, ST and SVT have their differences.
 ST has P waves and generally has a heart rate less than 150 bpm.
-SVT has no P waves and generally has a heart rate greater than 150 bpm.
 STs are caused by something outside of the heart while SVTs are caused by re-entry issues around the AV node.

 ACLS Certification Association (ACA) uses only high-quality medical resources and peer-reviewed studies to support the facts within our articles.
 Explore our editorial process to learn how our content reflects clinical accuracy and the latest best practices in medicine.
 As an ACA Authorized Training Center, all content is reviewed for medical accuracy by the ACA Medical Review Board.